-The former teacher and long time conservationist has been designing, sharing and training people in innovative ways to rethink plastic for the past 2 years.
+A former chemistry teacher and long time environmentalist, Louise Hardman has been designing, sharing and training people in innovative ways to rethink plastic for the past two years.
 According to Louise, radically changing our use of plastics means changing our individual behaviour at home, school and work.

 The catalyst for her work was learning about the sheer amount of waste in a country as wealthy as Australia.